ansys/pyaedt/doc/source/User_guide/mesh.rst

     glob_msh.global_region.positive_z_padding_type = "Absolute Offset"
     glob_msh.global_region.positive_z_padding = "5 mm"

-To modify the properties of the Region object (e.g., the gas inside the region), access the `object` property of the `global_region` object:
+To modify the properties of the Region object (for example the gas inside the region), access the `object` property of the `global_region` object:

 .. code:: python